 There are an infinite number of conditioned reflexes.
 They are the factor that determines the behavior of a living organism.
 With the help of conditioned reflexes, animals and humans adapt to their environment.

-Age anatomy and physiology Olga Antonova
+Age anatomy and physiology Antonova Olga Aleksandrovna

 6.2.
 Conditioned and unconditioned reflexes.
 I.P.
 Pavlov